-With Skyrim somewhat shockingly being released all the way back in 2011 (how time flies), this is already the longest fans have had to wait for a new Elder scrolls game.
-By the time it does release we're looking at a minimum of 12 year gap, with a 13 or 14 year wait more likely.
+Skyrim somewhat shockingly released all the way back in 2011 (how time flies).
+This is already the longest fans have had to wait for a new Elder scrolls game.
+By the time it does release, we’re looking at a 13 or 14-year wait.

 Here are the release years of the previous five Elder Scrolls titles: